When exploring the world of music, you might have come across songs with musical interludes.

-An instrumental section that links the song's various sections is known as an “interlude”.
+An interlude in music is an instrumental section or instrumental passage that links the song's various.
 Interludes often don't have a set duration, and some musicians may even utilize them to switch between songs on an album.

 Although "interlude" in music has no one definition, musicians frequently utilize it to go from one verse to another.